GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 will split up your input file such that your data can be processed by multiple machines in parallel.

-Note: When you see the "Job finished" message, you can close Cloud Shell.

 If you wish to clean up the Maven project you generated, run `cd .. && rm -R
 {{directory}}` in the Cloud Shell to delete the directory.